CodeScop/Oge-Mai-Field-Guide/allresources.md

     - GL Battles: Maikile (750 words for 2-3)
   - DESERT
     - 3PC Battles: Tambo (2000 words, 4 Rope, and 10 Leaves for 5)
+    - RLab Battle: Zanutaki (500 words for 1-2)
     - Dig Battle: Kapir (800 words for 1), Zera (550 words for 1)
     - Ruins Battle: Griffe (450 words for 1), Yantao (650 words for 1)
     - ShrinePoly Battles: Poly Mawt (900 words for 3-5)